ast-grep/ast-grep.github.io/website/catalog/yaml/find-key-value.md

 ### Description

-This YAML rule helps detect specific host and port configurations in your code.
+This YAML rule helps detecting specific host and port configurations in your code.
 For example, it checks if the port is set to something other than 8000 or if a particular host is used.
 It provides an error message prompting you to update the configuration.

 ### YAML